n9v9/fbnd/README.md

 # fbnd

+## 🚧 Broken

+The website's structure has changed, resulting in breaking this tool.
+The website now uses a JSON API, so web scraping is no longer necessary, or even easily possible, since it now loads the data dynamically after page load.

+Maybe when I have the time, I create a new version of this tool, but for now, it is archived.

+---

 A small library to parse the publicly available website of timetables for degree programs of the Faculty of Electrical Engineering and Computer Science, abbreviated FB03, at the Hochschule Niederrhein.